The Unbelievable Survival Story of Five People Trapped Among Alligators in the Amazon

 The Crash That Should Have Ended It All

 Five passengers…each boarding for their own reasons, with their own histories, fears, and future plans…found themselves spiraling into one of the planet’s most hostile ecosystems.
-When the plane went down, there was no runway, no rescue crew waiting at the end.
+When the plane went down, there was no runway, and definitely no rescue crew waiting at the end.
 Only water thick with rot, canopy too dense to see through, and the gleam of teeth in the current.

 Alligators in the Shadows

-They were watched, closely and constantly, by ancient predators that could have ended the story in a single breath.
+These survivors weren’t alone, they were watched, closely and constantly, by ancient predators that could have ended the story in a single breath.

 So how did they survive?